-This is a great lunchtime recipe that is perfect for using that leftover chili con carne from the night before – with the bonus that the chili always tastes better the next day.
+We love our Mexican comfort food and these cheesy chilli con carne quesadillas are favourites wherever we are in the world.
+They make an easy brunch or lunch and quesadillas are also perfect for using that leftover chilli con carne from the night before – with the bonus that the chilli always tastes better the next day.

-While we’re big on corn tortillas for the classic carne asada and tacos al pastor, packaged flour tortillas are best for this recipe as they’re stiffer and hold shape like a good piece of thin crust pizza.
+We don’t have a lot of recipe notes for you for these chili con carne and cheese quesadillas recipes as it’s pretty straightforward, so just a few tips.
+While we’re big on corn tortillas for the classic carne asada and tacos al pasto, packaged flour tortillas are best for this recipe as they’re stiffer and hold shape like a good piece of thin crust pizza.

 - 1 cup of chili con carne warmed slightly